 Building a Foundation for the Future.
-While improving the Company's operating margin during fiscal 2013, the Company continued to make significant targeted investments in R&D and acquisitions.
+While improving the Company's earnings per share during fiscal 2015, the Company continued to make significant targeted investments in R&D and acquisitions.
 Such investments in the past have led to the Company's introduction of the Rapiscan RTT® computed tomography (CT) based hold baggage inspection system and new generation of healthcare products.
 The Company believes that these investments, as well as other product development programs that are currently underway, will result in enhanced business outcomes for years to come.